Memorial Union Terrace

 16:30 Santiago, Sergeev, Zenklusen: Constant-Competitiveness for Random Assignment Matroid Secretary Without Knowing the Matroid

-17:00 Jäger, Sagnol, Waldschmidt, Warode: Competitive Kill-and-Restart and Preemptive Strategies for Non-clairvoyant Scheduling
+17:00 Jäger, Sagnol, Schmidt genannt Waldschmidt, Warode: Competitive Kill-and-Restart and Preemptive Strategies for Non-clairvoyant Scheduling

 17:30 Poster session